ZiggyCreatures/FusionCache/docs/Backplane.md

 As an example, we'll use FusionCache with [Redis](https://redis.io/), as both a **distributed cache** and a **backplane**.

-To start, just install the Nuget packages:
+To start, we just install the Nuget packages:

 ```PowerShell
 # CORE PACKAGE